 - Establish a Colorado Wildlife Habitat Enhancement Special District - Establish a mitigation fund for enhancement and protection of bighorn sheep habitat.
-Triumph will contribute \$50,000 in seed money upon the issuance of the first certificate of occupancy for the establishment of this fund and these funds could be used on items outlined below. - Fund a bighorn sheep movement study in cooperation with CPW, USFS, and the proponent to determine how sheep are using the Booth Creek areas.
+Triumph will contribute \$100,000 in seed money upon the issuance of the first certificate of occupancy for the establishment of this fund and these funds could be used on items outlined below. - Fund a bighorn sheep movement study in cooperation with CPW, USFS, and the proponent to determine how sheep are using the Booth Creek areas.
 [Possible use of Triumph seed money] - Consider fertilization.
 It might be wise to do a treatment/control study to determine efficacy of treatments.
 [Possible use of Triumph seed money] - Treat burn areas with herbicide effective in preventing native vegetation from being replaced by cheatgrass and other noxious weeds post-burn.
 [Possible use of Triumph seed money] - Encourage CPW to update current CPW sheep mapping to reflect the current distribution and use patterns. - Burn or cut, stack, and burn to open-up aspen woodlands to create and maintain important surrounding wildlife areas.
 Burning will be most effective and cheapest alternative.
-Investigate methodologies to allow for prescribed fire. - Prohibit bike paths and sidewalks along the frontage road in the Booth Creek area. - Work with USFS and TOV to set up a winter closure on the Booth Creek area to prevent human recreation use. - Work with USFS to prohibit dogs year-round on the Booth Creek area.
+Investigate methodologies to allow for prescribed fire.
+[Possible use of Triumph seed money as discussed above] - Prohibit bike paths and sidewalks along the frontage road in the Booth Creek area. - Work with USFS and TOV to set up a winter closure on the Booth Creek area to prevent human recreation use. - Work with USFS to prohibit dogs year-round on the Booth Creek area. - Cut/maintain winter sheep movement corridors suggested in the 1998 USFS habitat plan.